cedalo/streamsheets-documentation/source/functions/streamsheet/execute.rst

         is not set to calculcate on execute.

-**NOTE:**  if the execution of the triggered StreamSheet is stopped via the :ref:`return` function, its result is returned instead.
+**NOTE:**  if the execution of the triggered StreamSheet is stopped via the return function, its result is returned instead.

 **Example**